 Rugs made from plant fibers such as coir, jute, seagrass and sisal are often called natural-fiber rugs.
 They are tightly flat-woven to form a mat.
 Most are reversible, although coir and seagrass rugs usually have a latex backing.
 Synthetic latex, which may stick to or otherwise harm a hardwood floor, should not be placed directly on it.
 Natural latex rubber can be used, whether as a backing or as a rug pad under a natural fiber rug.
-Because these rugs offer no cushion underfoot, thick felt pads or natural rubber pads are advisable for comfort.
-It will also prevent slipping and reduce dirt or sand settling through the rug that may scratch the wood.
 Natural-fiber rugs made from plant fibers have a casual look that may be better suited for contemporary or Asian decor rather than a formal, traditional look.

 A silk rug is perhaps the most expensive type of rug and is usually bought for its beauty rather than durability or practicality.
 Even silk accents on a wool rug will increase the price dramatically.
 However, a silk rug or silk-blend rug makes an attractive accent for a hardwood floor.
-As with other types of rugs, a thick rug pad of felt or natural rubber should be used to help protect both the rug and the floor beneath it from wear and damage.
 Silk fades more easily than other fibers and is more fragile under abrasion.